LiTO773/MatBot/README.md

 * **Luís Pinto** - [LiTO773](https://github.com/LiTO773)

-### Licença

-Este projeto está protegido segundo a Licença Beerware

 ## English (Inglês)
 MatBot is a small static website in which the user can access a step-by-step solution of most of the exercises in the math class-book "Máximo 12".